zepheira/pybibframe/README.md

 Some open-source tools for working with BIBFRAME (see http://bibframe.org)

-Note: very useful to have around yaz-marcdump
+Note: very useful to have around yaz-marcdump (which e.g. you can use to conver other MARC formats to MARC/XML)

 Download from http://ftp.indexdata.com/pub/yaz/ , unpack then do: